-This year, we are in a bit of conundrum for Halloween.
-Our tweens (9 and 11 years old) have outgrown the NOT-SO-SCARY very friendly for children type of Halloween parties but are not yet ready for the REALLY SCARY Halloween aka Haunted Houses and Universal Studios Blood Moon type of scary.
-I am sure they will get there in due time when they are ready.
+What do you do when your tweens (9 to 11 years old) outgrow the kiddy NOT-SO-SCARY type of Halloween parties but are not yet ready for the REALLY SCARY aka Haunted Houses and Universal Studios Blood Moon type of Halloween?

 When you arrive in the Woodlands area, park at the Al Ameen Eating house multistorey car park (30 Woodlands Ave 1, Singapore 739065) and follow the trail of trick or treaters to the Woodgrove area.
 Check out the map above if you are planning to head there next year.